Aarception/Mo-information-security-portfolio/README.md

 I can say this now: liability consequentialism was an insight developed from my understanding that the institution never stopped treating me like an adversary and it was only way I could rationalize that logic given the fact I never once viewed myself as an adversary of the institution.
 Even now I am burdened with the question of how to resolve the refused promises in a way respects institutional dignity.

+This is a radical perception, but I perceive the institution may have scaled too fast for relative organizational bureaucracy and this may even be a secret structural vulnerability of modern tech companies.
+It is possible that my issue is a canary in a coal mine about the 'maturization' process of that disconnect.
+Where there is maturization...insolvency is not far behind.
+The risk structure may already be there. 💡

 ---
 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*